fall inside a hole

 1998 7401 Thomas Medium Set Tomica World version of the Thomas the Tank Engine Basic Set

-1998 7402 Thomas Big Set International release of the 1996 Thomas and Bulgy set with elevated road and rail bridge crossings
+1998 7402 Thomas Big Set International release of the 1997 Plarail Thomas and Bulgy set with elevated road and rail bridge crossings

-1998 7403 Thomas Deluxe Set A rare Tomica World set with an engine other than Thomas, includes Percy, Bertie, and nice large intersecting rail and road loops with Elsbridge Station Crossing
+1998 7403 Thomas Deluxe Set An uncommon Tomica World Thomas set with an engine other than Thomas; includes Percy, Bertie, and nice large intersecting rail and road loops with Elsbridge Station Crossing

 1998 7404 Thomas Giant Set Massive set with the Plarail Giant Thomas and several loops of track and multiple trains